SCons/scons/testing/framework/test-framework.rst

   test.dir_fixture('image')
   test.run()

-would copy all files and subfolders from the local ``image`` folder to the temporary directory for the current test, then run it.
+would copy all files and subdirectories from the local ``image`` directory to the temporary directory for the current test, then run it.

 To see a real example for this in action, refer to the test named